Phonixami/Collatz-Conjecture-solver/README.md

-DM my discord for any more information about the project
+usage: python collatz.py
+discord: phonixami only DM for a good reason since the issues tab exists